PP-Module for MDM Agent

 FAU_ALT_EXT.2 This SFR provides the alerts that are received by the MDM Server as per FAU_ALT_EXT.1 in the Base-PP.

-FAU_GEN.1/AGENT This SFR requires the MDM Agent to generate audit records of its behavior.
+FAU_GEN.1/AGENT This SFR requires the MDM Agent to generate audit data of its behavior.
 The mechanism by which it does this is not relevant to the MDM Server portion of the TOE as they reside on different platforms.

 FAU_SEL.1/AGENT The Base-PP includes FAU_SEL.1 as an optional SFR to limit the audit events that are generated by the TSF.
 This PP-Module adds another iteration that requires the MDM Agent to include this capability by default.